-How to spot a 'lip service' approach to culturally responsive evaluation
+How to spot a ‘lip service’ approach to culturally responsive evaluation (a checklist for evaluation clients)

 So you’ve put out an RFP for an evaluation of a policy, program or initiative intended to serve and effect positive change in a “minority” community.
 All the proposals look terribly impressive, and they all include “cultural experts” on the evaluation team.
 How can you distinguish the proposals that show a clear understanding of what it takes to do effective and culturally responsive evaluations from those that merely pay ‘lip service’ to cultural competence?